Woody plant encroachment: Challenges

+Grassland restoration has generally received less attention than forest restoration during recent decades.
+This is partially explained by widespread opinions, such as grasslands being biodiversity-poor and providing few ecosystem services or that grasslands are a transitional biome.

 Literature emphasises that a restoration of woody plant encroachment areas to a desired previous non-encroached state is difficult to achieve and the recovery of key-ecosystem may be short-lived or not occur.
-Intervention methods and technologies must be context specific to achieve their intended outcome.
+Intervention methods and technologies must be context-specific to achieve their intended outcome.
+No single grass-bush ratio will maximise all ecosystem services.

 Current efforts of selective plant removal are found to have slowed or halted woody encroachment in respective areas, but are sometimes found to be outpaced by continuing encroachment.
+A meta-analysis of 524 studies on ecosystem responses to both encroachment and the removal of woody plants, finds that most efforts to restore the respective ecosystems fail, while the success rate predominantly depends on encroachment stage and plant traits.
+It was further found that different control methods have different effects on specific ecosystem services.
+For example, mechanical removal of woody plants can enhance forage value, while reducing hydrological regulation.
+In contrast, chemical removal can enhance hydrological regulations at the expense of plant diversity.
+This implies that there are trade-offs to be considered for each set of control measures.

 When bush thinning is implemented in isolation, without follow-up measures, grassland may not be rehabilitated.
 This is because such once-off treatments typically target small areas at a time and they leave plant seeds behind enabling rapid re-establishment of bushes.
 A combination of preventative measures, addressing the causes of woody plant encroachment, and responsive measures, rehabilitating affected ecosystems, can overcome woody plant encroachment in the long-run.
+The need for follow-up treatment and maintenance of the land may increase over time to preserve restored land.